 African Pygmy Hedgehogs make wonderful pets but like all animals, they have their own particular requirements to be healthy and happy.
 It is essential to understand their needs before acquiring an APH.

-In addition, if you have small animals that you no longer can care for, regardless of the reason, I will happily take them in and rehome them.
+If you have small animals that you no longer can care for, regardless of the reason, I will happily take them in and rehome them.
 If I cannot find them a new, good home, they will live their days out at The Farm at 64.